Hire the best students in Hollywood!

-If you are a RETURNING employer who has previously registered with Handshake, simply log-in to your profile
+If you are a RETURNING employer who has previously registered with Handshake, simply log into to your profile.

 If you would like more information about our program or are having trouble with our web forms, please contact Matthew Mills, our Assistant Director, Career and Alumni Engagement at 310.338.6048 or email@example.com.

 Important Note Regarding Federal Guidelines for Unpaid Internships (Please read)

 When making the determination of whether or not your interns should be compensated for their internship, please keep in mind that acccording to the Department of Labor, the following six legal criteria must be met when an internship is unpaid.